 These are just some of the pet brushes that I’ve used in the past.
-In fact, these are the 3 that I had used most recently to brush my dog, Tenor — a Labrador Retriever / Great Pyrenees mix.
+In fact, these are the 3 grooming tools that I had used most recently to brush my dog, Tenor — a Labrador Retriever / Great Pyrenees mix.

-Each is different in some small way.
+Each of these grooming tools is different in some small way.
 Therefore, each serves a slightly different purpose.

-HOWEVER, I’ve found a pet brush that blows all 3 of those away.
-It’s called the Furminator!
+However… I’ve found a pet brush that blows all 3 of those away!
+It’s called the Furminator deShedding tool.

-I’ve been using the Furminator for years now, and without a doubt it’s my all-time favorite dog brush.
+I’ve been using the Furminator deShedding brush for years now, and without a doubt it’s my all-time favorite dog brush.

 My Old Dog Brushes

 My dog sheds… a lot!